 The Israeli western Segregation Wall will effectively cuts off several Palestinian communities from the Governorate's main urban centers.
 The Segregation Wall will indirectly affect many other communities, as they will lose considerable land area within the Segregation Zone.
 Palestinian residents in villages, Battier, Hussan, Nahalin, Wadi Fukin, and Al-Jab'a, in addition to the three Hamlets: Afaneh, Al-Balluta, and Beit Zakariyya will no longer be able to access the main urban centers in the Governorate at their will.
 The Segregation Wall will also entrap Al-Walajeh village in an isolated enclave, where the only access for the residents will be through an Israeli controlled exit at the eastern side of the village.
 Residents living in the Segregation Zone will lead a separate life than those in the rest of Bethlehem Governorate, as access to the Segregated Zone will be limited to the residents who live there and not to all the Palestinians.
-This pretty much puts the social life of these communities in isolation since access to other Palestinians to the isolated zone will be restricted.
-Any of the Palestinians who wish to access their friends and relatives living in the Segregated Zone will be required to obtain a permit from the Israeli Occupation Authorities.
+This pretty much puts the social life of these communities in isolation since no other Palestinians will be able to access the isolated zone.
+Any of the Palestinians who wish to access their friends and relatives living in the Segregated Zone will be required to obtain permits from the Israeli Occupation Authorities.
 This also applies to Palestinian communities (such as Beit Jala, Al Khader among others) who will be isolated from their agricultural lands, which lie on the opposite side of the Wall.
 In fact, such procedure might very much apply to residents of the Segregated Zone simply to access their homes.
-It became evident that the construction of the Segregation Wall will significantly compromise the sustainability of many Palestinian families living in the Segregation Zone.
+It became evident that the construction of the Segregation Wall will significantly compromise the sustainability of many Palestinian families in the Segregation Zone.

 Moreover, the Segregation Wall imposes a systemic challenge to the local and national health care and educational services.
-The Wall makes it much more difficult for Palestinians to access hospitals, medical centers, schools, colleges, universities and other institutions in the main urban centers as access will be under the control of the Israeli Army.
+The Wall makes it much more difficult for Palestinians to access hospitals, medical centers, schools, colleges, universities and other institutions in the main urban centers with access is controlled by the Israeli Army.